michael19679/backend/README.md

 Your submission will be used in the next part of the interview process to discuss your approach and implementation.

-## Forking / hosting your solution on a public repo
+## Try to avoid forking or hosting your solution on a public repo

 Please take sensible steps to avoid other candidates being able to view your submission.